The Chool Bus (ch21)

 People like faded roses…

-Withered from the breath of dog…
+Withered by the breath of God…

 One day bloom again.